GRaonix/Idle-Warrior/README.md

 # Idle-Warrior

-It's an incremental game where you could buff up your character by spending ressources brought by combats.
+It's an incremental game where you could upgrade your character by spending ressources brought by combats.
 Ressourcs like experience, gold, etc ...

 Screenshots examples :